 Soul: “the mistress and governor of body”

-After creating the soul-stuff from this mixture, the Demiurge (the geometer-god) divided the mixture into harmonic intervals, just as he had proportioned the four elements of the body-stuff in a continuous geometric progression.
+After creating the soul-stuff from this mixture, the Demiurge (whom I have called the geometer-god) divided the mixture into harmonic intervals, just as he had proportioned the four elements of the body-stuff in a continuous geometric progression.
 For the mathematics I again rely on my mathematician friend.
 The Demiurge first divided the whole into seven portions whose ratios resulted in the number series 1, 2, 3, 4, 8, 9, 27.
 He treated these as a double, 1, 2, 4, 8, and a triple, 1, 3, 9, 27.
-(He started from 1 because, my friend tells me, the Pythagoreans hold that the unit contains within itself both the even and the odd; the Pythagoreans believe furthermore that numbers make up the Universe).
-Within each double and triple interval he marked off two means, the harmonic means and the arithmetic means.
-Within the resultant series there are intervals of 3/2, 4/3, and 9/8, and he marked off in each 4/3 interval intervals of 9/8, which left an interval of 256/243.
-Now Timaeus never explicitly referred to music, but a friend of mine conversant in the vibrations of the kithara and lyre and in the theory of music points out that a frequency ratio of 4/3 is a perfect fourth, of 3/2 a perfect fifth, of 9/8 a tone, and of 256/243 a semitone.
-In short, the Demiurge divided the mixture of Intermediate Existence, Intermediate Sameness, and Intermediate Difference into a sequence of tetrachords that happened to span four octaves plus a major sixth of our Greek diatonic scale.
+(He started from 1 because, my friend tells me, the Pythagoreans hold that the unit contains within itself both the even and the odd; the Pythagoreans in fact believe that numbers make up the Universe.)
+Within the intervals of the the double and the triple he marked off two means, the harmonic means and the arithmetic means.
+This gave rise within the original double and the original triple of intervals of 3/2, 4/3, and 9/8.
+Now Timaeus never explicitly referred to music, but a friend of mine conversant in the vibrations of the kithara and lyre and in the theory of music points out that a frequency ratio of 4/3 is a perfect fourth in music, of 3/2 a perfect fifth, of 9/8 a tone.
+Within each of the 4/3 intervals, in other words, within each tetrachord, the Demiurge marked off intervals of 9/8, which left within the tetrachord an interval of 256/243, or semitone.
+The series of these tetrachords taken to 27 is the equivalent in our Greek diatonic scale of four octaves plus a perfect fifth plus a tone.
+In short, the Demiurge divided the mixture of Intermediate Existence, Intermediate Sameness, and Intermediate Difference into this harmonic series.

-The Demiurge gave supremacy to the outer revolution of the “Same and uniform” (Timaeus consistently used this phrase), for he left it single and undivided.
-But he split the inner revolution of the Different in six places corresponding to the double and triple intervals.
+The Demiurge granted supremacy to the outer revolution of the “Same and uniform” (Timaeus consistently used this phrase).
+He left it single and undivided.
+But he split the inner revolution of the Different in six places corresponding to the double and triple intervals (remember that each strip inherited the harmonic intervals).
 This created a total of seven unequal circles.
-Now Timaeus said the Demiurge ordained that these seven circles would move in opposite directions, and that three of these (which will correspond to the Sun, the Morning Star, and the planet called sacred to Hermes, although we must think for now of the two main circles and the seven smaller circles as only motions) would be similar in speed, while the other four should differ in speed from one another and from the three.
-As I understand it – and my astronomer friend has a theory about this – the revolution of the Same, to which supremacy was given, will carry with it all the bodies of the Heaven, that is, both the fixed and the wandering stars or planets; the revolution of the Different will carry all seven planets in the opposite direction; and in addition each of the seven planets will have its own distinct and opposing motions, one to another.
+The Demiurge further ordained that these seven circles would move in opposite directions, and that three of these (which will correspond to the Sun, the Morning Star, and the planet called sacred to Hermes, although we must think for now of the two main circles and the seven smaller circles as only motions) would be similar in speed, while the other four should differ in speed from one another and from the three.
+As I understand it – and my astronomer friend has a theory about this – the revolution of the Same, to which supremacy was given, will carry with it all the bodies of the Heaven, that is, both the fixed and the wandering stars or planets; the revolution of the Different will carry all seven planets in the opposite direction; and in addition each of the seven planets will have its own distinct and opposing motions.
 Timaeus was clearly trying to account for the observed motions of all the heavenly bodies, and this gets very complicated.
 In fact, he conceded at one point that these motions are not really possible to understand without the aid of a visual model, such as the armillary sphere I have seen at the home of my astronomer friend.

 When the father-creator – Timaeus variously referred to the Demiurge as the Demiurge, the father, the creator, god, or sometimes gods, I suspect not wishing to commit to anything too specific – saw his creation set in motion and alive, he was pleased.
 And he wished to make this living creature even more like its model, which he did in two fundamental ways.
 First, the Living Being of the model is eternal.
 It has no “was” or “will be,” only “is.”
 It was not possible to confer eternity on a generated thing, so he made of it a moving likeness he called Time, which moves according to number.
 The Demiurge did not create Space, but he did create Time.
 He did this simultaneously, Timaeus said, with the Heaven, so that, just as they were brought into being together, they could in theory at least be dissolved together.